cypress-io/cypress/docs/source/faq/index.md

 **A public project** means that anyone can see the recorded runs for it.
 It's similar to how public projects on Github, Travis, or Circle are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.

-**A private project** means that only [users](https://on.cypress.io/guides/organizations#section-inviting-users) you explicitly invite to your [organization](https://on.cypress.io/guides/organizations) can see its recorded runs.
+**A private project** means that only {% url 'users' dashboard-organizations#Inviting-Users %} you explicitly invite to your {% url 'organization' dashboard-organizations %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

 A Record Key has nothing to do with **viewing** build data - it's a "write only" key.
 Even if it is accidentally leaked, it will not affect who can "see" your builds.